tmlr-group/landscape-of-thoughts/README.md

 ## Usage

+Two ways to use the framework to plot the landscape, depending on the installation method:

+- If you installed the package, you can use the `lot` command to plot the landscape.
+- If you installed the framework from source, you can use the `main.py` script to plot the landscape.

 ### Quick Start with Command Line Interface

 After installing the package and setting up your model, you can start analyzing reasoning patterns immediately:

+For example, the following command executes the complete analysis pipeline.
+It employs the `meta-llama/Llama-3.2-1B-Instruct` model to generate 10 reasoning traces for each of the first 5 examples in the `AQUA` dataset, using the Chain-of-Thought (`cot`) method.
+The model is hosted locally (`--local`) via vLLM with the API key `token-abc123`.
+Finally, it generates and saves the landscape visualization in the `figures/landscape`.
+More configuration options are available in the [configuration section](#configuration).

 ```bash
 lot --task all \